LukaszPienkowski/Computer-Vision-for-Audio/README.md

 - **Hugging Face Integration**: Streams the dataset using the `datasets` library.
 Requires a valid Hugging Face token (`HF_TOKEN` in a `.env` file).
 - **Data Filtering**: Ensures only one audio file per speaker is downloaded and filters out recordings shorter than 25 seconds.
 - **Class Splitting**: Automatically divides the downloaded data into two classes (15% in `class_1` and 85% in `class_0`) to simulate an imbalanced dataset or specific data distribution.
+- **Local Data Integration**: Automatically checks for a `my_records` folder.
+If found, any locally recorded `.wav` files are copied into `data/class_0`.
+This injects local microphone background noise into the base dataset to eliminate domain shift bias.
 - **File Output**: Cleans and recreates the data directories, saving the `.wav` files into `data/class_0` and `data/class_1`.

 ## `generating_spectrograms.py`

 The `generating_spectrograms.py` script converts downloaded audio files into Mel spectrogram images for use in computer vision tasks.
+After generation, it automatically applies post-processing to clean the dataset.

 ### Functionality:
 - **process_and_save_spectrograms**: The core function that drives the spectrogram pipeline.